4 Chapter 4 – Preliminary Orbit Determination

 SATELLITE CONTROL NETWORKS

 NASA has its own Space Network (SN) to track and communicate with satellites in orbit.
 The SN empowers missions with reliable and secure relay communications and tracking services.
-The SN’s global coverage enables near-continuous, bi-directional communications.
+The SN’s global coverage enables near-continuous, bidirectional communications.
 The SN’s architecture is comprised of two segments.
-The space segment consists of a constellation of Tracking and Data Relay Satellites (TDRS) in geosynchronous orbit, which were introduced in this textbook’s introductory chapter (NASA).
+The space segment consists of a constellation of Tracking and Data Relay Satellites (TDRS) in geosynchronous orbit, introduced in the introductory chapter of this textbook (NASA).
 A series of ground-based antennas make up the network’s ground segment.
-A 70-meter-wide (230-foot-wide) radio antenna Deep Space Station in Canberra, Australia is shown in Figure 1 below.
+A 70-meter-wide (230-foot-wide) radio antenna, Deep Space Station, in Canberra, Australia is shown in Figure 1 below.

 The provided image depicts crews conducting critical upgrades and repairs to the 70-meter-wide (230-foot-wide) radio antenna Deep Space Station 43 in Canberra, Australia.
 This antenna is part of NASA's Space Network (SN), a crucial component for tracking and communicating with satellites in orbit.
 The SN's architecture involves two segments: the space segment, featuring a constellation of Tracking and Data Relay Satellites (TDRS) in geosynchronous orbit, and the ground segment, which comprises a series of ground-based antennas.
 In this clip, one of the antenna’s white feed cones (which house portions of the antenna receivers) is being moved by a crane.
 The 70-meter-wide antenna in Canberra is a vital element of the network, enabling reliable and secure relay communications and tracking services for various space missions.